matehat/Objective-LevelDB/Readme.md

-### Introduction
+## Introduction

-A feature-complete Objective-C wrapper for [Google's LevelDB](http://code.google.com/p/leveldb), a fast key-value store written by Google.
+A Objective-C database library built over [Google's LevelDB](http://code.google.com/p/leveldb), a fast embedded key-value store written by Google.

+## Installation

+By far, the easiest way to integrate this library in your project is by using [CocoaPods][1] if you're not already.

+### Instructions for iOS Projects

+1. Have [Cocoapods][1] installed
+2. In your Podfile, add the line

+    pod 'Objective-LevelDB'

+3. Run `pod install`
+3. Make something awesome.

-### Instructions
+### Instructions for OS X projects

-1. Drag all `.h` and `.mm` files into your project.
-2. Clone [Google's leveldb](http://code.google.com/p/leveldb/source/checkout), preferably as a submodule of your project
-3. In the leveldb library source directory, run `make PLATFORM=IOS` to build the library file
-4. Add libleveldb.a to your project as a dependency
-5. Add the leveldb/include path to your header path

-Although Google's leveldb library is written in C++, this wrapper was written in a way that you can import Objective-LevelDB into your Objective-C project without worrying about turning your `.m` files into `.mm`.

-### Examples
+1. Have [Cocoapods][1] installed
+2. In your Podfile, add the line

+    pod 'Objective-LevelDB'

+3. Run `pod install`
+4. From your project's root directory, go in `Pods/Objective-LevelDB/leveldb-library`
+5. Run `make clean && make CC=clang CXX=clang++`
+5. Make something awesome.

+## How to use

+### Creating/Opening a database file on disk

 ```objective-c
 LevelDB *ldb = [LevelDB databaseInLibraryWithName:@"test.ldb"];
 ```

-##### Custom Encoder/Decoder
+##### Setup Encoder/Decoder blocks

 ```objective-c
 ldb.encoder = ^ NSData * (LeveldBKey *key, id object) {